To configure Eclipse with Cucumber, we need to launch the Eclipse IDE, create a Workspace, create a Project and add External libraries to the project.

 a) Double click on 'eclipse.exe' to start eclipse.
 First time when you start eclipse, it will ask you to select your workspace where your work will be stored as shown in below image.

-b) Create a “working directory” for all of your projects.
-Think of it like “My Documents” in the Windows operating system.
-It’s a folder which contains a lot of your documents, but there’s nothing to prevent you from creating another folder called “My Other Documents” (for instance) to house other documents.
+b) Create a "working directory" for all of your projects.
+Think of it like "My Documents" in the Windows operating system.
+It's a folder that contains a lot of your documents, but there's nothing to prevent you from creating another folder called "My Other Documents" (for instance) to house other documents.

 Typically you only need one workspace, and you can think of it as your "My Documents" for Java code.
 If you wanted to, you could have more than one, but chances are you won't have a use for more.
 I like to choose my own workplace location and will place all my ToolsQA tutorial projects under it.

-You can change it later on from ‘Switch Workspace‘ under ‘File‘ menu of eclipse.
-After selecting workspace folder, Eclipse will be open.
+You can change it later on from 'Switch Workspace' under 'File' menu of eclipse.
+After selecting the workspace folder, Eclipse will be open.

 c) You may see the window like this, this is the Welcome window for Eclipse.
 You may close this window.